The San Juan Generating Station

 The San Juan Generating Station and San Juan Mine complex (SJGS/SJM) is New Mexico’s single largest polluter.
 While the facilities provide electricity to 500,000 customers, they do so at a great cost to the health of surrounding communities and the environment.

-In April of 2017, the Public Service Company of New Mexico (PNM) announced that SJGS will close in 2022.
-The San Juan Mine, which sells coal solely to SJGS, now faces an uncertain future.
+Right now, the coal industry is struggling.
+As a result, the largest owner of SJGS, the Public Service Company of New Mexico (PNM) is planning to pull out of, and likely close, SJGS in 2022.
+The San Juan Mine, which sells coal solely to SJGS, now also faces an uncertain future.

 Accepting this reality creates space for a new conversation: How do we transition away from these facilities in a just, orderly fashion?